TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

         def get_instruments(self):
             # Override this method to filter down the set of instruments available
-            # This is used to define all other configuration fields as well based on the
+            # This is used to define all other configuration fields as well, based on the
             # instrument set available for this form.
             instruments = super().get_instruments()
             return {